A pioneering trooper looks back at her career with Washington State Patrol

 “As I learned more about it, it became huge.
 I thought, ‘We have got to do something.
 We have to give people peace of mind,'” she said.
 “That same moment happened with missing and murdered indigenous women,” she said, referring to the epidemic of violence faced by indigenous women and girls and the lack of resources assigned to such cases.

-Mosbrucker texted Alexander late one night, asking if state patrol would be willing to conduct a study on missing Native American women in the state.
+Mosbrucker texted Alexander late one night, asking if State Patrol would be willing to conduct a study on missing Native American women in the state.

 With the passage of Mosbrucker’s bill in 2018, Alexander met with people across the state who shared their stories of missing loved ones and their frustrations with law enforcement, and she wrote the 2019 Missing and Murdered Native American Women report.